Aryeh Har-Even

 SNAPSHOT

-Rock 'n' Moses is a full-length opera-musical that tells the biblical story of Israel in Egypt (1 hr 45 min not including intermission); is entirely sung, except for the show's host and a handful of supporting roles drawn from the chorus; and is a seamless mix of pop, rock, jazz, country, blues, funk, gospel, rap and classical styles.
+Rock 'n' Moses is a full-length crossover opera that tells the biblical story of Israel in Egypt (1 hr 45 min not including intermission).
+Entirely sung, except for the show's host and a handful of supporting roles drawn from the chorus, the work is largely through-composed with a sprinkling of scenes in modified strophic song form.
+Brimming with snappy melodies and toe tapping rhythms, the music is a seamless mix of pop, rock, jazz, country, blues, funk, gospel, rap and classical styles.

 A UNIQUE ONE-MAN PROJECT